 FOR MEMBERS:

-In Person: All member families will receive in-person service tickets via email in mid-September.
+In Person: All member families will receive in-person service tickets via email.
 Members may attend all services and programs.

 Online: All members will also have full online access to all High Holy Day services and programs, through our password-protected “Schedule and Links” page with the online streaming links (via HowLive) for all services and programs.
 Streaming access information will be included in the ticket email.